 - 6 tablespoons butter

-Melt the butter in a small saucepan over low heat.
-Add the sage, salt and pepper.
-Cook until the butter turns light brown, about 10 minutes.
+- Over low heat, melt the butter.
+Add the sage and a sprinkle of salt and pepper.
+Cook until the butter turns a light brown, about 10 minutes.

 - Cook the pasta according to the directions.
 Scoop out 2 to 3 tablespoons of the pasta cooking water and add it to a large bowl.